JeeWeetje/lora-azure-iot-workshop/NodeJsToIotHub.md

-# From device to acting on insights with the Azure IoT platform
+# From device to actionable insights with LoRa and the Azure IoT platform
  ## Connecting to an IoT Hub using a NodeJs app device simulation

 ![alt tag](img/NodeJsToIotHub/Picture00-NodeJs-overview.png)